neicnordic/neic.no/_activities/office.md

     frequency: 3-4 per year
 ---

 The people and teams that carry out governance, management and coordination of NeIC activities.

 FIND US

-Our address is Stensberggata 27, 0170 Oslo
+Our address is Stensberggata 27, 0170 Oslo.
 For a map to our building please see [here](https://neic.no/people/)